MontiLim/MontiPortfolio/README.md

 ![avatar](https://user-images.githubusercontent.com/67212651/85216287-a2e69f00-b350-11ea-95c4-21d11e5474b9.png)

 ### About Me
-My name is Monti Lim.
-I am a passionate and talented support engineer with cybersecurity background seeking new opportunities and challenges.
-I am currently working as sn Azure Storage Support Engineer
+Welcome to my GitHub profile!
+I'm Monti Lim, an Azure Storage Support Engineer with a strong cybersecurity background.
+Passionate about technology, particularly in the realm of cloud computing, my ultimate career goal is to continue working in the cloud computing field with a strong emphasis on security.

+### Technical Side of things
+With proficiency in Linux/Unix, Windows, Azure Network, Azure HPC Storage, Azure CLI, networking concepts, and various tools such as Wireshark, Mac OS, Virtual Box, and more, I bring a comprehensive skill set to the table.
+My expertise also extends to Azure AD, Active Directory, Citrix Director, project management, and incident response planning.

 ### Education:
-I am a Cybersecurity graduate from GWU.
-I have been interested in Cybersecurity since high school.
-I am a Cyber-Security enthusiast, I am passionate about Cloud security, Secure DevOps, Incident response and Cyber Forensic which is why I pursued a degree in this field.
+I hold a B.A. in Cybersecurity from The George Washington University and an A.S. in Cybersecurity from Northern Virginia Community College.
+I have a passion for continuous learning and actively participated in the Colonials Cyber Club and the National Cyber League (NCL).

 ### Hobbies and Interests
 When I am not working or studying, I always find myself planning for the next trip, short trip or long trip is depends on the situation.
 I have been to a a few countries last year and it has been an eye opening experience.
 I just love the feeling of being in new places, absorbing new cultures and learning new things.
 Other than I often find myself cooking, gaming, eating out with friends, finding little projects to do over the weekends.

 ### Why Cybersecurity?
-As our society rapidly moving forward to Internet of Things (IoT), I have become more curious and interested of how this would effect us as a Cybersecurity profession and as a society.
-My question is how secure are we and maybe felt like my privacy has been a bit threaten.
-My passion about network security has grow as I learn more about IoT in cybersecurity perspective.
-Obviously, we cannot stop  technology from evolving, but as a cybersecurity graduate,we need to be aware and know how we can stay secure with these technologies that shaping our new way of life.
+As our society rapidly embraces IoT, I have become increasingly intrigued by its potential effects and how it may challenge us as cybersecurity professionals.
+This curiosity stems from my concern for security and privacy in this evolving landscape.
+As I delve into the cybersecurity aspects of Cloud Computing, IoT, AI, my passion for cloud security and data privacy continues to thrive.
+While we cannot halt technological progress, it is imperative that cybersecurity enthusiasts like me remain vigilant and well-informed about staying secure amidst these transformative technologies that are shaping our new way of life.

 I am always open for new opportunities to grow.